MaxFrequency/MFQ/content/Podcasts/The Max Frequency Podcast/MFP20 - “A Gift to the Zelda Community” with Javed Sterritt.md

 URL: https://maxfrequency.net/2023/01/20/mfp-20/
 permalink: 2023/01/20/mfp-20/
 ---
+# MFP20 - “A Gift to the Zelda Community” with Javed Sterritt

 Javed Sterritt from Good Blood and The Hyrule Journals joins Max to dig behind the scenes of his *Majora’s Mask* documentary *Line By Line*, explore the thrill of the (research) hunt, and the balance of recreation and authenticity.

 <audio controls>